MiloszFilimowski/swift-style-guide/README.md

 ### Generic types

 Names of classes, structs, enums, enum cases, typealiases, protocols and generic types should be capitalized.
-Generic types' names should start with letter `T`, when `U`, `V` and so on.
+Generic types' names should start with letter `T`, then `U`, `V` and so on.

 ### Functions and arguments